Ogyeet10/installer9000/README.md

 ## Installation (WIP)

+# Starware Execution Flow

+Starware script automates the installation and configuration of key components while ensuring a stealthy setup.
+Below is a detailed overview of the execution flow:

+## Initialization and Privilege Check

+- Checks if the script is run with Administrator privileges.
+- If not, it relaunches itself with the necessary privileges by downloading and executing an encoded command from its GitHub repository.

+## Exclusion List Configuration

+- If running with admin rights, modifies the Windows Defender exclusion list to ignore paths for:
+  - `$77SWClient.exe` - The Starware/Quasar client.
+  - `chrome.exe` - The disguised installer executable for Starware and r77.

+## Logging Setup

+- Initializes a log file named with the hostname and current timestamp to record all operations.

+## Error Handling and IP Address Retrieval

+- Defines functions for robust error handling and fetching the public IP address using an external service.

+## System Information Gathering

+- Collects comprehensive system information including CPU details, memory usage, disk info, network details, and public IP address.

+## Windows Defender and Antivirus Handling

+- Disables Windows Defender real-time monitoring.
+- Checks for installed antivirus products and halts execution if any non-whitelisted AVs are detected.

+## Notification and Information Reporting

+- Sends a notification to a Discord webhook detailing the execution context (hostname and public IP).

+## Service and Process Configuration

+- Configures r77’s registry settings to hide specific services and processes.
+- Installs and sets up OpenSSH Server if not previously installed.
+- Installs "ZeroTier One" and downloads "chrome.exe" from the GitHub repository.

+## User Account Management

+- Creates and hides a new administrative user (`ssh-user`) using registry settings if it doesn't already exist.

+## Network Configuration and Cleanup

+- Joins a specified ZeroTier network.
+- Re-enables Windows Defender Antivirus post-operation.
+- Removes any temporary files created during the process.

+## Finalization

+- Completes the logging session and sends the final log file to the Discord webhook for record-keeping.

 ## Usage

 After installation, Starware can be configured via the generated configuration files or using the upcoming Starware Tools.